 Healthy adults (18 years of age of older) who do not have a Frontotemporal degeneration spectrum disorders, but come from a family with either a known or suspected genetic cause of FTD.

-Participation in this study requires a one-day visit to the Penn FTD Center at the Hospital of the University of Pennsylvania.
+Participation in this study requires a two-day visit to the Penn FTD Center at the Hospital of the University of Pennsylvania.
 The clinical research activities include:

 • Neurology Examination